katahiromz/Saimin/ReadMe.txt

 4. At first, the application will ask you some questions, so please be honest and answer with a click of a button.
 5. The screen (window) will start up.
 Select the video type from the combo box at the bottom left.
 6. You can select the audio from the combo box to the right of it.
-7. You can set a message by selecting a message from the combo box at the bottom right and pressing the "Set" button.
+7. You can set the message with the "msg" button at the bottom right.
 8. If you want to stop using it, click the cross mark on the upper right to close the window.

 [(Operations)]